 The following sectors are eligible for Seasonal Workers to come to the UK to:

 - Work in “edible horticulture” for up to six months.
 This includes picking fruit and vegetables.

-Edible horticulture sector
+Edible horticulture sector workers

-This applies to those growing:
+The visa applies to roles involving growing:

 - Protected vegetables, such as those grown in glasshouses

 - Field vegetables, such as those grown outdoors, and includes herbs, leafy salads, potatoes and other vegetables

 - Soft fruit, either grown outdoors or under cover in glasshouses or polytunnels.
 Including strawberries, blackcurrants, raspberries, blueberries and all rubus and ribes species

 - Orchard fruit (also referred to as “top fruit”), such as trees bearing apples, plums, cherries, or apricots